jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_3A/introduction.rst.txt

 :math:`H(\mathbb R)`

-Previously we focused on the case when :math:`\theta _x` is acting by :math:`-Id` This corresponded to the split Cartan :math:`H(\mathbb R)={\mathbb R}^{*n}`
+Previously we focused on the case when :math:`\theta _x` is acting by :math:`-Id` This corresponded to the split Cartan subgroup :math:`H(\mathbb R)={\mathbb R}^{*n}`

 In this case :math:`\lambda \in (X^* + \rho )/2X^*` gives a character of
 .. math:: H(\mathbb R)^{\theta _x}=(\mathbb Z/2\mathbb Z)^n

-So we get a character of the compact piece of the Cartan.
+So we get a character of the compact piece of the Cartan subgroup.

 Warning: we are assuming the :math:`\rho \in X^*` .
 Otherwise we need to go to a covering.